-Bank failures are characterised by very different circumstances, making it hard to draw broad conclusions.
-The evaluation carried out a number of in-depth case studies - covering an insolvency, a resolution and a voluntary restructuring - in order to draw lessons about the feasibility of resolution.
-The cases were Banco Popular Español SA, The Co-operative Bank Plc and Lehman Brothers Holding Inc. However, the circumstances of each case differed significantly and it has not been possible to draw general conclusions.
+Bank failures are characterised by very different circumstances, making it hard to draw broad conclusions about the feasibility of resolution.
+The evaluation carried out a number of in-depth case studies, covering an insolvency, a resolution and a voluntary restructuring.31 The circumstances of each case -- Lehman Brothers Holding Inc., Banco Popular Español SA and The Co-operative Bank Plc -- differed significantly and it has not been possible to draw general conclusions.
 The 2019 FSB thematic peer review on bank resolution planning also surveyed FSB members on their experiences of resolution cases.
 All six reported cases involved the use of transfer powers.
-Some of the lessons drawn by resolution authorities from these cases relate to the timely availability of bank data; the desirability of an alternative strategy or back-up plan in case the preferred strategy cannot be implemented; and the need for adequate liquidity in resolution.
-A lesson in all cases was the limited time available for executing the resolution and hence the need to prepare in advance, and the need for coordination among authorities.
+Some of the lessons drawn by resolution authorities from these cases relate to the timely availability of bank data; the desirability of an alternative strategy or back-up plan in case the preferred strategy cannot be implemented; and the need for adequate temporary funding in resolution.32 A lesson in all cases was the limited time available for executing the resolution and hence the need to prepare in advance, and the need for coordination among authorities.